conjure-cp/conjure-oxide/docs/src/documentation/testing/roundtrip/Roundtrip.md

 ## Full Test Structure
 The structure of a roundtrip test is shown in the following diagram:
 <img src="./roundtripTest.jpeg" width="500">

+The first phase tests that the parser is still performing as expected.
+As with the other tests in the suite, if the expected should genuinely have changed the suite can be run with `ACCEPT=true` to overwrite these expected files with whatever is generated.
 - The test parses a provided Essence or Essence' file.
+- If this parse is valid, it saves the generated AST model JSON and generated Essence representation and compare these to the expected versions.
 - Otherwise, is the parse fails; it saves the generated error outputs and compares this to the expected version.

-- If this parse is valid, it saves the generated AST model JSON and generated Essence representation and compare these to the expected versions.
-This phase tests that the parser is still performing as expected.
-As with the other tests in the suite, if the expected should genuinely have changed the suite can be run with `ACCEPT=true` to overwrite these expected files with whatever is generated.
+Now the second phase tests that the structure of the input does not change during parsing without applying any rules to it, ensuring validity.

 - Now if the initial parse was successful the roundtrip phase of the test occurs.
 - The newly generated Essence is then parsed back into Conjure-Oxide and used to generate a new AST and output Essence file
 - This new Essence file is then compared with the previously generated one and asserted equal.
-This phase tests that the structure of the input does not change during parsing without applying any rules to it, ensuring validity.

 ## Multiple Parsers
 Roundtrip tests support both the 'legacy' and 'native' parser.